autopower/thermeq3/README.md

 There's always new code, which seems to work on my development thermeq :)

 ##What's new?
+###2016-Apr-08
+* to use "current" temperature for loggging find out this text `# comment line below to use current temp` in nsm.py (for V1xx) or in thermeq3.py (for V2xx) and follow instructions.
+Please keep in mind, that current temperature on heater thermostat can be 0.0 (zero) because of limitations of HT!

 ###2016-Mar-12
 * despite fact that V1xx is obsolete, here is the new version, V152, fixing some bugs, thanks to TonyV from UK :0